maemo-leste/maemo-leste.github.io/content/maemo-leste-update-february-march-2020.rst

 Maemo Leste Extras
 ------------------

-Not all extras packages have been ported yet: https://github.com/maemo-leste-extras/bugtracker/issues/4
+Not all extras packages have been ported yet (this is not an exhaustive list): https://github.com/maemo-leste-extras/bugtracker/issues/4

 If you're interested in helping out in porting existing packages, or even maintaining your own packages for Maemo Leste, be sure to check out the